mnneeltakemail2/testNeel3/waves-full-node/upgrading.md

 # Upgrading

-1. First of all, you need to check the[ latest Waves Release.](https://github.com/wavesplatform/Waves/releases) and choose the latest Mainnet release.
+1. First of all, you need to check the[ latest Neel Release.](https://github.com/wavesplatform/Waves/releases) and choose the latest Mainnet release.
 2. Download the DEB or Jar file depending on your operating system.
 3. Upgrade DEB by running the following command:
    ```bash